loanmarket/career-ladder/Cloud.md

 - I have a wide understanding of cloud development technology and practices, backed by extensive practical experience.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, performance, concurrency and maintainability into consideration.
+- I understand how to use metrics / logs to make the best decisions for the product and I always refer to these when planning future work and making decisions.
+I am constantly looking for ways to better understand problems with the system by expanding the metrics and logging footprint.
 - I can apply my technical abilities to productively solve business problems with confidence and pragmatism.
 - I use my skills, speed and knowledge to help my team be very productive.